swatzgarg/Test/Test/README.md

 Compile the Server , Client and KVStore  ##This will create jar of client and server separately
-> make
+> make --directory=src

 To run client from src folder
-> java -cp ../bin/RPCClient.jar RPCClient <ServerIPaddress>
+> java -cp bin/RPCClient.jar RPCClient <ServerIPaddress>

 To run server from src folder
-> java -cp ../bin/RPCServer.jar -Djava.rmi.server.hostname=<ServerIPaddress> RPCServer 9999
+> java -cp bin/RPCServer.jar -Djava.rmi.server.hostname=<ServerIPaddress> RPCServer 9999